-With the assistance of their faculty advisor and program coordinator, students with a "marginal" or "unsatisfactory" rating on their required student evaluations must construct improvement plans to address deficiencies.
-The SP core faculty must approve the growth plan and clear the student for internship placement.
-Prior to beginning an internship, students must be formally approved by faculty, indicting student readiness for internship.
+With the assistance of their faculty advisor and program coordinator, students with a "marginal" or "unsatisfactory" rating on their required student evaluations must construct

 Internship Placement Prerequisite

 Internship placement is a three-way agreement among the student, training program, and school district.
 All three parties abide by the internship agreement form in this handbook.